zzdtravel

 The Perfect Namibia Packing List

-The Perfect Namibia Packing List-September 2024
+The Perfect Namibia Packing List-November 2024

 Namibia is one of my favorite countries in this world.
 Ive visited five times now in several different seasons March (rainy season), July (winter), and September, October, and November when its hot and dry.